jaclynscarey/home-library/README.md

 - Allow user to search for the books.
 (For now, you can use `CTRL + F`, for example.)
 - Allow admin user to upload a cover picture for the book when adding to library.

-Feel free to submit a pull request if you would like to suggest any changes.
+Feel free to submit a pull request if you would like to suggest any changes!